bruchh/co-creating/toolkit/docs/setting-up-your-project/defining-goals-and-scope.md

 # Defining the goals and scope of your project

-For your 'Co-creating our city' project to be successful, it is essential to start with a shared understanding of what success looks like.
+For your 'Co-Creating Our City' project to be successful, it is essential to start with a shared understanding of what success looks like.
 Establishing clear objectives and guardrails early on can help you use time effectively and drive towards concrete outcomes and impact at city level.

 This involves setting concrete objectives for your project: